 This is the main reason I stick to unsalted butter 100% of the time.
 Using unsalted butter allows you to control the salt in a recipe.
 I only keep unsalted butter on hand, and if I want to spread some on my toast, corn, or anything savory, I can simply add a sprinkle of salt.
 I find this is much simpler than having to guestimate at substituting salted butter for unsalted.

-Salt = preservative
+Salt = preservative in butter

 Another reason to avoid salted butter in baking is due to the fact that salt is a preservative.
 Unsalted butter has a smaller window of freshness and must be replenished at the grocery store more frequently.
 On the other hand, salted butter can be on the shelves much longer, which means it’s likely to be less fresh than its unsalted counterpart.
 This also means its flavor may not be as sweet.